mamigay/fallen-society/README.md

 ## FOV
 To change your FOV, open up the MCM and navigate to Gameplay Tweaks/Custom Camera.
 There is everything you need.
 Also don't forget to save your profile.

 ***

+# Notes on Character Creation
+The AAF team issues the following statement regarding the use of LooksMenu: "(Latest version 1.6.20 breaks erections.
+DON'T press C during character creation/LooksMenu to remove clothes.
+Undress after vault, 'slm 14' in console.)"

+I din't experience this so far, but if you do, please follow the instructions above, even better: wait until you first settlement and built the "Looks Mirror".
+That is the safest bet.

+***